tuefekci/overcli/README.md

 #### Composer

 ## Examples
-See the examples folder.
+See the /examples folder.

+### examples/PIN_IDENTIFICATION_PROGRAM.php
-#### examples/PIN_IDENTIFICATION_PROGRAM.php implements a Demo Application of the T2 Movie Prop PIN_IDENTIFICATION_PROGRAM in raw PHP.
+implements a Demo Application of the T2 Movie Prop PIN IDENTIFICATION PROGRAM.
 <img src="https://github.com/tuefekci/overcli/raw/main/demo/PIN_IDENTIFICATION_PROGRAM.gif" />
+All media is in /demo the video is /demo/PIN_IDENTIFICATION_PROGRAM.mp4 and shows the whole example.

+### examples/exception.php
-#### examples/exception.php implements a static renderer for exceptions which can be used in other projects and logfiles.
+implements a static renderer for exceptions which can be used in other projects and logfiles.

 ---